-IT Due Diligence – 6 Key Considerations for Private Equity Investors
+6 Critical Elements of IT Due Diligence for Private Equity Investors

 Performing IT due diligence goes far beyond counting IT assets.
-It should broadly and comprehensively evaluate the current state IT capabilities and solutions to determine whether they will support the achievement of the investment thesis.
-This will help set the stage for successful integration down the line.
-Investors should take a “business first” approach to the IT evaluation, asking questions, such as:
+It should broadly and comprehensively evaluate the current-state IT capabilities and solutions to determine whether they will support future growth and potential add-on acquisitions down the line.
+Investors should take a 360-approach to the IT evaluation, asking questions such as:

 - Has the target invested appropriately in IT?